zio/zio/docs/datatypes/core/zio/error-management.md

 In this example, if the `input.toInt` throws any other exceptions other than `NumberFormatException`, e.g. `IndexOutOfBoundsException`, will be translated to the ZIO defect.

-2. **`ZIO#refineOrDie`**— The `ZIO#refineOrDie` is the more powerful version of the previous operator.
-Using this combinator instead of refining to one specific error type, we can refine to multiple error types using a partial function:
+2. **`ZIO#refineOrDie`**— It is the more powerful version of the previous operator.
+Instead of refining to one specific error type, we can refine to multiple error types using a partial function:

 ```scala mdoc:compile-only
 trait ZIO[-R, +E, +A] {